weather-sat-imaging/docs/README.md

 ## Project overview

 Before the start of the project, a proof of concept was made to validate the feasibility of the project.
 This proof of concept allowed us to test the reception of signals and the processing of images.
-The results were satisfactory, but there is still room for improvement cf. [Proof of concept](#proof-of-concept).
+The results were satisfactory, but there is still room for improvement cf. [0.
+Proof of concept](./0.%20Proof%20of%20concept/README.md).

 To make the work easier to understand and test, the project is divided into several parts.
 Each part can be developed and tested independently before being integrated into the final system.
 This allows for a more modular approach and makes it easier to identify and fix issues.